Symptoms of Vein Disease

 Including darkening, rashes, and dry itchy skin

-Significant changes in the skin of the lower leg may be a sign of vein disease, most commonly superficial and deep vein insufficiency (when superficial veins with broken valves become dilated) or arterial occlusive disease (when narrow arteries disrupt blood flow), though other conditions may be at fault.
+Significant changes on your lower leg skin may be a sign of vein disease, most commonly superficial and deep vein insufficiency (when superficial veins with broken valves become dilated) or arterial occlusive disease (when narrow arteries disrupt blood flow), though other conditions may be at fault.
 Skin changes may include:

 - Darkening of the skin, typically to a reddish-brown, dark-brown or rust color

-- Rashes, manifesting as tiny, usually itchy bumps around the lower calf or ankle
+- Rashes that look like tiny, usually itchy bumps around the lower calf or ankle

 - Cellulitis or similar skin infections